Compliance intelligence

 Marketing & user-facing transparency

-What you must disclose to users about advertising, profiling, and how their data shapes what they see.
+What you must disclose to users about advertising, profiling, and how their data shapes what they see — and what regulators on both sides of the Atlantic are actively enforcing.

-Risk assessment duties, safety by design requirements, and the documentation that regulators ask for first.
+Risk assessment duties, safety by design, ICT resilience obligations, and the documentation regulators ask for first.

 Compliance is never just one law.